sajagbe/personal-page/content/bio/professional.md

 ### BSc, Biochemistry
 When I was 15, I got admitted to Landmark University, Kwara State, Nigeria to study Biochemistry.
-I had no idea what I was doing but I was curious.
+I was new to the acedemy and curious.
-By the second year, the chemistry and biochemistry made sense and I was getting good at it.
+By the second year, the chemistry and biochemistry began to make sense and I saw I had a connection with it.
 I also met friends I have till today and some objectively good professors.